J0/course-starter-elixir-test/README.md

-# Online course starter: Python
+# Online course starter: Elixir

 This is a starter repo based on the
 [course framework](https://github.com/ines/spacy-course) I developed for my